Alfresco/docs-alfresco/saml-module/latest/admin/index.md

 * It may help you with the configuration of your IdP if you know that you can download the metadata for any of the service provider configured in Alfresco.
 Go to `http://localhost:8080/alfresco/s/enterprise/admin/admin-saml`, select the tab that you want (for example, REST API), and select **Download SP Metadata**.

-* When using SAML SSO, you cannot have an empty authentication chain, as shown:
+* When using the SAML Module, you cannot have an empty authentication chain, as shown:

     ```bash
     authentication.chain=